 So what can be done about all that?

 There are as many ways to deal with the expat blues as there are causes of them.
 “Having relocated to Gibraltar ourselves (11 years ago already) we know exactly what many of the relocating families are going through, and are able to advise our clients about the best ways to deal with some of the issues”, says Ayelet.
 While each case has its own personal needs, it is true that a key factor to success is the mindset of the relocating spouse and family members – their attitudes, openness and willingness to learn about the local customs, culture, food, and etiquette.

 Another important success factor is networking, especially with the locals.
 “Go outside your comfort zone and don’t just socialise with people from the same nationality or religion.
 Open yourself and make friends with people from other cultures, religions and backgrounds”, says Ayelet.
 Another recommendation is if you can’t get gainful employment, volunteer for a local charity or set aside a timeslot for reading up on recent developments in your profession.
 Learn the local language, sign up for a part-time university degree, or take a long-distance learning class.
 This might be your opportunity of discovering new interests, brushing up neglected talents, or improving some skills to perfection!

-Having assisted online gaming and financial services companies with the relocation of their staff to Gibraltar in the last few years, our biggest advice to employers has always been to guide and accompany the employee right from the stage of planning the move, particularly paying attention to the needs of the relocating employee’s spouse and other family members.
+Having assisted online gaming and financial services companies with the relocation of their staff to Gibraltar in the last few years, our biggest advice to employers has always been to guide and accompany the employee right from the stage of planning the move, looking for reliable moving companies like Montrealmovers, particularly paying attention to the needs of the relocating employee’s spouse and other family members.

 The book “Relocation Darling Relocation!” is available for purchase at the Gibraltar Book Store, WHSmith, Gibraltar Museum, and at the Heritage Trust Shop.